webxl/inflation-planner/README.md

 - add more inflation statistics
 - add parameters to URL for sharing
 - ~~make parameters sticky using local storage~~
-- add monte carlo simulation
+- add monte carlo simulations